rfielding/iface/README.md

 [An If File](example.if)

 ```
 @Comment
   this language is regular to make it so that separate implementations
   are likely to mean the same thing.
+  all tokens are space delimited, with no token restrictions.
   to be in a state means that preconditions for its In are satisfied.
   The Out messages document interactions with other modules.
   For Out messages, the first arg must be a module to recv the message, or